Kong/docs.konghq.com/app/_src/gateway/index.md

 > <br>
 > _Requests flow from an API client into the
-Gateway data planes, are modified and managed by the proxy based on your control plane configuration, and forwarded to upstream services._
+Gateway data planes, are modified and managed by the proxy based on your control plane configuration, and are forwarded to upstream services._

 ### Self-managed